Grants

 There is a required match for EMPG.
 The federal share that is used toward the EMPG Program budget may not exceed 50 percent of the total budget.

-Application period is CLOSED
+Application period is OPEN

-The 2023 EMPG application period is CLOSED.
+The 2023 EMPG application period is OPEN.

 Contact